hazelcast/hazelcast/site/docs/sql/file-connector.md

 ## File Table Functions

-To execute an ad hoc query against data in files you can use one of the predefined table functions:
+To execute an ad-hoc query against data in files you can use one of the predefined table functions:

 * `csv_file`